 Adam and Eve's second son.
+The Bible is silent regarding whether or not he married.
 Murdered by jealous older brother Cain.
 Had faith in God (Hebrews 11) and called righteous by Jesus (Matthew 23:35).

 King David's son who attempted to take over the throne.
 While fleeing after losing a battle with David's army he is caught in a tree and killed by Joab.

 Prophet asked by Balak, the king of the Moabites, to curse Israel as they camped in the wilderness.
 God warned Balaam not to curse Israel by miraculously having a horse talk and the Angel of the Lord appear ready to kill him (Numbers 22 - 23).
-Taught Balak how to corrupt the Israelites and bring God's judgment down upon themselves (Numbers 31).
+Taught Balak how to corrupt the Israelites and bring judgment down upon themselves (Numbers 31).

-Was from the tribe of Judah.
+Baruch was from the tribe of Judah.
 Secretary for the prophet Jeremiah who wrote all his prophecies then read them to the people.

-|Bathsheba||Wife of Uriah the Hittite.
+Bathsheba was the wife of Uriah the Hittite who served in David's military.
 King David committed adultery with her then set up Uriah to be killed in battle.
 Child born out of adultery dies.
 Marries David and become mother of Solomon and Nathan.

 Born to Jacob and Rachel.
-Was Jacob's youngest of 12 sons.|
+Was Jacob's youngest of twelve sons.

-|Boaz||Married Ruth (who authored the Bible book of Ruth) and was the great-grandfather of King David.
+Boaz married Ruth (who authored the Bible book of Ruth) and was the great-grandfather of King David.

 Considered first true king of the Persian empire.
 Conquered the Median Empire in 549 B.C. and the Babylonian empire in 539 B.C.
 Issued decree to allow Jews to return to Jerusalem.